-White House blocks ambassador's impeachment testimony

-The chairmen of three House committees leading the impeachment investigation said they would compel testimony from U.S. Ambassador to the European Union Gordon Sondland, a Trump political donor who started his diplomatic job in July.
-The investigators are examining Trump’s efforts to get Ukraine to probe former Vice President Joe Biden, who leads the field of potential challengers to the Republican president.

-The State Department directed Sondland early on Tuesday not to appear for his scheduled interview by the House committees leading the impeachment inquiry, his lawyer said in a statement.
+Branding impeachment probe a 'kangaroo court,' Trump blocks ambassador's appearance

+Trump has denied he did anything wrong in the phone call, and his officials have been struggling to formulate a response to the inquiry amid public opinion polls showing rising support for it.

+His advisers appear to be coalescing around a strategy in which they stonewall lawmakers’ demands for witnesses and documents, question the legality of the inquiry and insist that while Trump’s phone call was a mistake, it was not impeachable.

-“He stands ready to testify on short notice, whenever he is permitted to appear,” the lawyer, Robert Luskin, said.
+Sondland’s lawyer, Robert Luskin, said in a statement that his client “stands ready to testify on short notice, whenever he is permitted to appear.”

-State Department officials could not be immediately reached to comment on what issues had blocked his testimony.

-The impeachment probe is focusing on a whistleblower’s allegations that Trump used nearly $400 million in U.S. military aid to secure a promise from Ukraine’s president to investigate Biden, a leading candidate for the 2020 Democratic presidential nomination.

 “The president is obstructing Congress from getting the facts.
 That is an abuse of power to act in this way,” Democratic House Speaker Nancy Pelosi told reporters in Seattle.

-Trump has denied he did anything wrong in a July 25 phone call with Ukrainian President Volodymyr Zelenskiy in which Trump pushed for an investigation of Biden and his son.

-“I would love to send Ambassador Sondland, a really good man and great American, to testify, but unfortunately he would be testifying before a totally compromised kangaroo court, where Republicans’ rights have been taken away, and true facts are not allowed out for the public .... to see,” Trump wrote on Twitter.
+Trump defended the decision not to allow Sondland to testify, writing on Twitter, “I would love to send Ambassador Sondland, a really good man and great American, to testify, but unfortunately he would be testifying before a totally compromised kangaroo court, where Republicans’ rights have been taken away, and true facts are not allowed out for the public ... to see.”

+Democrats view Sondland as a key witness who can help shed light on whether Trump withheld military aid to Ukraine as part of an effort pressure them to investigate Biden and his son, Hunter Biden.
+Trump has denied any linkage.

-According to text messages released by House committee leaders last week, Sondland was heavily involved in contacts with Zelenskiy as he sought a meeting with Trump, and Ukrainian officials expressed concern at the administration’s decision to block U.S. military assistance for Kiev.
+According to text messages released by House committee leaders last week between Sondland and Trump’s former envoy to Ukraine, the two U.S. diplomats sought to set strict conditions for Zelenskiy meeting Trump at the White House, including Ukraine drafting a statement committing it to carrying out the investigations sought by Trump.

-In one of the texts, for example, Sondland, formerly a Seattle-based hotelier who donated $1 million to Trump’s inauguration committee, emphasized that Trump “really wants the deliverable.”

 The Sondland interview would have followed those of officials including the former U.S. special envoy for Ukraine, Kurt Volker, and Michael Atkinson, the inspector general of the U.S. intelligence community.